geoffcline/gdcblog/content/posts/cooking-notes.md

 Now that you have crisp skin, don't let it wet!

-No crisp chicken skin is worth forsaking a flavorful sauce.

-ATK often suggests puting the sauce on the plate first, to prevent it from getting on the skin.
+ATK often suggests puting sauce on the plate first, to prevent it from getting on the skin.

 Fuck.
 That.

+No crisp chicken skin is worth forsaking a flavorful sauce.

 Get the sauce all over.
 Bathe it in sauce.

 The skin is just going to get soggy in the leftovers anyway.
 The sauce?
 That will stay just as good.

 Seriously, who thinks chicken skin is worth all this?
 Just eat a potato chip.

+Let's talk about sauce.

 ## others